Wondering if CM Gibson is the right Naturopath for you? Great! You’re in the right place.

 All Naturopathic doctors (NDs) have a solid medical education.
 We have a 3-4 year bachelor’s degree, plus at least 4 years of naturopathic medical training, including 1 full year of clinical practice under a licensed ND.
 We learn anatomy, physiology, pharmacology, and many other of the same sciences that medical students do.

 I earned my bachelor’s degree in Biology from McMaster University.
 I then went to Lakehead University for teachers’ college, and taught high school for 6 years.
 Finally, I arrived at the Canadian College of Naturopathic Medicine in Toronto – the largest Naturopathic college in North America.
 I graduated in 2019.
-After a gruelling round of qualification exams and months of paperwork, CM Gibson is officially qualified and registered with the College of Naturopaths of Ontario.
+After a gruelling round of qualification exams and months of paperwork, I am officially qualified and registered with the College of Naturopaths of Ontario.

 In addition to our core modalities, Naturopaths can choose to become qualified in 2 specific areas: IV therapy, and prescribing.
 IV therapy is used in conjunctive cancer care, fatigue, and other conditions.
 Having prescribing rights enables your Naturopath to prescribe certain regulated herbs and supplements, bioidentical hormones, and desiccated thyroid.